A Prodigal Son Returns

 Want to be notified when my next book is released?
 Sign up here.

 He looked around his current surroundings.
 A three-legged dog hopped across the lot a few feet away from him.
-The other cars in the lots weren’t Bentleys or Audis or even Mercedes, but rusty pick-up trucks and cars with mismatched hoods and plastic sheeting for windows.
+The other vehicles weren’t Bentleys or Audis or even Mercedes, but rusty pick-up trucks and cars with mismatched hoods and plastic sheeting for windows.
 This wasn’t a measure of how far he’d come.
 It was a measure of how far he’d fallen.

 All he had ever wanted was to get off this rez.
 He could still remember seeing The Cosby Show on the working TV at a friend’s house and discovering that other folks lived in great big houses where kids had their own rooms, water came out of the sink and lights turned on with the flip of a switch.
 The shock of realizing that some people had those things—and that those people weren’t always white—had made him look at his childhood with brand-new eyes.
 The discarded trailer with cardboard patched over the windows and the holes in the roof?
 Not normal.
 Having to share a bed with his brother and mom?
 Not normal.
 Having to haul buckets of water from the stream and then hope he didn’t get sick drinking it?
 Not normal.
 Not even acceptable.